Run your first scan

 - Auditing for vulnerabilities: The audit phase of a scan involves analyzing the website's behavior to identify security vulnerabilities and other issues.
 Burp Scanner employs a wide range of techniques to deliver a high-coverage, accurate audit of the target.

-Burp Scanner is only available with Burp Suite Professional.
-If you're using Burp Suite Community Edition, you won't be able to follow this tutorial.
+Burp Scanner is only available in Burp Suite Professional and Burp Suite Enterprise Edition.
+If you're using Burp Suite Community Edition, then you won't be able to follow this tutorial.

 Scanning a website